katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 ####Clean the data

-We need to load any dependencies that will be required for data analysis.
+Any dependencies that are necessary for data analysis must be loaded.

 ```r